United Kingdom

 It is recommended that all patients first are assessed for their oral status and the actual procedures then should be documented for each patient.
 We offer an assessment chart and protocol in our evidence section to provide you with a guide but these should be adjusted for the individual hospital requirements.

-View the Canadian Dental Hygienist Association (CDHA) position paper on tooth brushing.
+View the Canadian Dental Hygienist Association (CDHA) position paper on tooth brushing below.